-The safety zones defined for the Airport are based on the 2002 Handbook guidelines for an airport having a general aviation runway less than 4000 feet in length.
-Some deviations from the guidelines have been made to account for the parallel runways and for the existing land uses on the southeast side of the airport.
+The safety zones defined for the Airport are generally based on the 2002 Handbook guidelines for an airport having a general aviation runway less than 4,000 feet in length.
+Some deviations from the guidelines have been made to account for a single traffic pattern on the northeast side of the airport.

 Safety zones are exclusive in their coverage, and do not overlay each other.
 Thus land in the RPZ is only in the RPZ, and is not also in the ISZ or TSZ.
 The order of precedence is, from highest to lowest: RPZ, ISZ, TSZ, OSZ, SSZ and TPZ.
 If a development project spans more than one safety zone, each part of the project must meet the requirements for the safety zone in which the land for that portion of the project is located.
 Thus a single building that extends over two safety zones may have differing height and density-of-use requirements for the two parts of the same physical structure.
+The following safety zones apply to San Martin Airport based on guidelines provided in the 2002 Handbook: